Skip to Main Content

 Writer and Housing Market Analyst

 Before the pandemic, jumbo mortgages had higher rates than conventional loans.
-Now, jumbo loans carry rates that are equal to or even lower than conventional mortgages.
+Now, jumbo loans carry rates that are about equal to conventional mortgages.
 The catch is that the requirements for down payment and credit score can be stricter.

 Before you decide, weigh these upsides and downsides.